You are viewing a story from harrypotterfanfiction.com

 Harry and Ron gave out a loud laugh.
 'Yeah, he totally fell for it.
 Took us right inside the Slytherin common room and he didn't suspect a thing.
 Even when my hair started to turn back to red, he still didn't twig, the idiot,' Ron mused, recounting his experience of being Crabbe.

 I gave another quick glance over my shoulder to see Malfoy looking over furiously at us, his face full of rage, while Blaise Zabini talked beside him.
 I guess he had realised that we were having a laugh at his expense.
 It was only then I noticed how far apart they sat from everyone else at the Slytherin table.
 Usually Malfoy was surrounded by a large crowd, all hanging onto his every word, but he and Zabini were sat at the end of the table with no one sitting near them.
-I guess the rest of the Slytherins had a problem with him turning over to the good side and helping defeat Voldemort.
+I imagined the rest of the Slytherins had a problem with him turning over to the good side and helping defeat Voldemort.
 I was pretty sure that more than a few of the Slytherins parents had been put in Azkaban after he had been defeated.
 As usual Malfoy and his family had come out of the flames completely unscathed.
 Everyone else had suffered.
 Once again, Malfoy and his family had been on the wrong side in the war, done unspeakable things and yet got away with everything.

 'I wonder why he came back anyway.
 I mean after everything that happened, why would be even want to?'
 I wondered aloud.
 'Why would any of the Slytherins come back for that matter?
 I mean Hogwarts doesn't exactly hold the same values as they do.
 I'm surprised more of them didn't go to Durmstrang instead.'

-‘They all have to be seen to have changed.
-Going to Durmstrang would get the Ministry’s attention and they would have been watched like hawks for any slip ups with dark magic.’
+'They all have to be seen to have changed.
+Going to Durmstrang would get the Ministry's attention and they would have been watched like hawks for any slip ups with dark magic.'
 Harry answered.
-‘Most of their parents are either in Azkaban or avoided it by the skins or their teeth, they have to be seen to try and fit in again.
+'Most of their parents are either in Azkaban or avoided it by the skins or their teeth.
+They have to be seen to try and fit in again.
 Without him to follow, they have too much to lose.
 They have to conform to regular views.'

 I was pondering what the boys had said, when somebody brushed past my back, pushing me slightly forward as they past.
 I was in the process of turning around to say something rather rude to them when I saw them slide into the seat beside me.